cloudera-labs/toolkits/upgrade-toolkit/CDH-Discovery-Tool/README.md

                         days.
   --disable-redaction   Option to disable redaction.
 If option not set, it
                         defaults to redacting sensitive values.
+  --collect-wxm-service-logs
+                      Collect application logs for SPARK, MAPREDUCE, TEZ, and IMPALA.
+Discovery Bundle size can grow significantly if the logs are included.
 ```

 ### About redaction